myabc/merb_mart/README.markdown

 Installation and Setup
 ----------------------

-Please see the INSTALL file for details on getting up and running with Merb eMart.
+Please see the INSTALL file for details on getting up and running with MerbMart.

 Developer Notes
 ---------------